 To prepare, potatoes and old stewing hens are boiled for hours to create a rich and starchy soup.
 Gallina is preferred because they can stand up to the long boiling process better than young chickens, which tend to disintegrate and dry out.

-When ready, the soup can be seasoned with chili, chives, and a spritz of Peruvian lime for even more flavor.
+When ready, the soup can be seasoned with chili peppers, chives, and a spritz of Peruvian lime for even more flavor.

 Juane refers to a traditional dish from the jungles of Peru.
 It’s sold wrapped in waxy bijao leaves that look like green money bags when unopened.
 When you cut the string at the top, the leaves unfurl to reveal a ball of sticky yellow rice inside.

 Juane is made with gallina meat, black olives, hard-boiled eggs, and rice seasoned with various herbs and spices like turmeric, cumin, and oregano.
 It’s commonly sold at traditional restaurants and markets and often eaten with cassava or boiled bananas.

 The dish is believed to get its name from Saint John the Baptist (San Juan) who’s recognized as the patron saint of the Amazon.
 During the annual Festival of San Juan on June 24, extra large juanes are traditionally served and eaten by the riverside.

 Interestingly, the way the dish is packaged may be a reference to the severed head of Saint John, who was executed by Herod.

 Papa a la Huancaina is a popular Peruvian appetizer of boiled yellow potatoes smothered in a creamy and spicy cheese sauce known as Huancaina sauce.
 It’s typically served cold over lettuce and garnished with black olives, hard-boiled egg, and parsley.